migonchoi/migonchoi.github.io/_posts/2026-09-02-The-Most-Valuable-Experimental-Data.md

 They exist as **tacit knowledge** inside the experimenter's head.

-If you wanted to port this knowledge into an automated robotic platform or an AI experimental-design tool, someone would first have to do the work of turning that tacit knowledge into explicit rules.
+If you wanted to port this knowledge into an automated robotic platform or an AI experimental-design tool, someone would first have to do the work of making that tacit knowledge observable—through explicit rules, annotations, examples, or experimental records that an AI system can learn from.

 And the person who can do that work is you: the one right now checking the O2 level in front of the glovebox, listening for a strange sound from the spin-coater, and sensing that something's off about a TOF-SIMS signal.